About.

 HOARDING TASKFORCE (SCOTLAND)

 In 2024, in collaboration with Iriss (the Institute for Research and Innovation in Social Services), the Hoarding Taskforce in Scotland was established.
-Linda Fay, hoarding academy, is a founding member who provides advice and guidance for multi-disciplinary professionals on policy, practice and how best to manage hoarding-related situations.
+I am a founding member and provide advice and guidance for multi-disciplinary professionals on policy, practice and how best to manage hoarding-related situations.

 “I have been impressed with Linda’s knowledge on the topic of hoarding, and her generosity and skill in translating and communicating academic knowledge and complex ideas into something that is practical and relatable to practitioners.”